tasmota/docs/docs/Berry.md

 You can control individual Relays or lights with `tasmota.get_power()` and `tasmota.set_power()`.

-`tasmota.get_power()` returns an array of booleans represnting the state of each relays and light (light comes last).
+`tasmota.get_power()` returns an array of booleans representing the state of each relays and light (light comes last).

 `tasmota.set_power(relay, onoff)` changes the state of a single relay/light.